Gage-Lieble/APIweatherapp/README.md

-This weather app was created so I could practice using Django and so i could practice importing API'S. Using HTML, Bootstrap/CSS, and Django i was able to complete this project.
+This weather app was created so I could practice using Django and importing API'S. Using HTML, Bootstrap/CSS, and Django i was able to complete this project.
 The API used in this project is from https://openweathermap.org/api.

 COMING SOON: www.gagelieble.com/weather